dioannidis/usbasp/README.md

 UART HID implementation uses 8 byte size input and output reports.

-The last byte ( 8th ) has a special meaning.
+The last byte ( 8th ) has special meaning different for input reports and output reports.

+_Input Reports ( USBasp -> USB PC )_

+It  holds the actual serial bytes count.
+The remaining bytes are ignored.
 If its value is greater than 7 then it is serial data.
 If the value is 7 or smaller then its the serial data count.

 i.e.
-Input or Output Report

 ```sh
 0x55,0x34,0x00,0x00,0x00,0x00,0x00,0x02 -> Actual serial bytes 2 : 0x55,0x34